 - 2 cups water or club soda

-To a medium saucepan over medium-high heat, add water and sugar.
-Bring to a simmer and whisk until sugar is dissolved.
+- To a medium saucepan over medium-high heat, add water and sugar.
+Bring to a simmer and whisk until sugar dissolves.